| The Art of Our NecessitiesSSA is literally taking CA's place as a landlord of old application

 was in any way responsible for the problems I've personally had with SSA.
 And the current

 EVP of sales and marketing, Graeme Cooksley, has a refreshing, New Zealand frankness about him.
+Let it also be said that this new management team

 is exploiting